 - First Mover Advantage: The nonindustrial service robotics market has no clearly defined market leader.
 Our Matradee robot is one of the earliest restaurant service robots to launch in the U.S. market, and we believe we are recognized by customers and competitors as an established brand in the restaurant service robotics space.
-We believe that there is only one other competitive product that was launched for room service delivery prior to our Richie and Robbie being introduced to the market.
+We believe that there is only one other competitive product that was launched for room service delivery prior to our Richie and Robbie (now rebranded as Medbot) being introduced to the market.
 Based on our extensive knowledge of the service robotics industry, we believe ADAM to be one of the earliest commercialized humanoid robots in the U.S. that can be utilized to serve both food and beverages in a real-world environment.
-We have not seen any other robot like ADAM that has come to market and been deployed at any scale. - Reliable Technology: Our reliable AI navigation and obstacle recognition algorithms provides our robots with what we believe is best-in-class reliability and performance.
+We have not seen any other dual-arm humanoid robot such as ADAM with full AI capabilities that has come to market and been deployed at any scale in the United States. - Deployment Experience and Market Knowledge: The accumulation of experience operating in the US robotics sector gives us an upper hand against new market entrants.
+Our understanding of market dynamics and operational practices built up over the last several years puts us ahead of our competitors.
+This knowledge also allows us to be nimble and focus in on non-obvious profit centers and verticals.
+We understand what models work and why they work, allowing our team to build long-term strategic plans with minimized risks.
+Together with our technology advantage, business experience advantage, and operational efficiency advantage, we can execute on aggressive expansion plans in nascent markets with relatively low risk. - Reliable Technology: Our reliable AI navigation and obstacle recognition algorithms provides our robots with what we believe is best-in-class reliability and performance.
 The combination of advanced sensors and redundant obstacle avoidance protocols makes our robots extremely safe and intelligent.
 The ACP maximizes the potential of the data generated by these robots to provide clients a level of insight into the day-to-day operation of their businesses.
 Advanced features of the ACP include robot control and analysis systems, preemptive maintenance systems, and business optimization systems.
+One of the key advantages of the ACP is that it allows our AMRs to reliability navigate elevators in multi-floor buildings.
+The ACP will prioritize and manage the movement of our AMRs inside these buildings, avoiding congested areas and continuously learning how to optimize travel from point A to point B.